Filter list

 How to Avoid Sounding Like A Seller

-If you're new to launching a community, start by researching your customer base.
-Work cross-functionally with your friends across the organization and learn about any established customer personas.
-Personas are profiles that help you and the business understand users' needs, experiences, behaviors, and goals.
+If you're new to community building, start by researching your customer base.
+Work cross-functionally with your friends across the organization and learn about any established customer personas – you know, those profiles that help you and the business understand users' needs, experiences, behaviors, and goals.
+(Who hasn’t internet-stalked prospects?)

-Gathering this data is key to uncovering the value that your community brings to its users.
+Looking at this data is key to uncovering the value that your community brings to its users.
 Ask yourself — what is the glue that binds our group together?
 Why should these individuals value each other?
+What prompts active participation?
 The clearer you can get on your ‘why’, the more intentional you can be about the value you're providing.

 In a community, the focus should be on the people and their connections.
 You want to invite participation from everyone, not just the loudest in the room.

-And the sellers that are the best at community engagement?
-They spark conversations not just attention.
+And the sellers that are dino-mite at community engagement?
+They spark conversations, not just attention.
 You can try:

 • Starting discussions